 You should read the terms of the form carefully and if you are speaking with a legal professional, have them check it thoroughly as well.

-There are a number of different timeframes and types of appointment of real estate agents.
-You may choose a single appointment for a one-off service, which includes selling your house, or a continuing appointment in which the agent will perform a number of different services for you.
+There are several different timeframes and types of appointment of real estate agents.
+You may choose a single appointment for a one-off service, which includes selling your house, or a continuing appointment in which the agent will perform several different services for you.

 The different types of appointment including an open listing, exclusive agency and sole agency.
 The type you choose affects: who can try to sell your property for you and who is entitled to commission when the property sells.